Marketing For Charity

 Google Ad Grants for PPC

 Now what we are about to tell you may sound too good to be true.
 But in truth many charities are already utilising Google Ads grants in their marketing plan.

 The search engine monster Google itself offers grants to nonprofit organisations of up to £7,000 per month, to be used in its Google Ads platform.

 Google itself states they do this to help not for profits ‘Grow awareness, attract donors and recruit new volunteers’ through using its digital marketing platform as part of the charities’ wider marketing strategy.

 Essentially, this allows charity websites to increase awareness of their causes by appearing at the top of Google search results with no cost incurred.

 Of course, this grant puts some powerful digital marketing tools in the hands of your nonprofit organisation.
-However, you may feel that your team lacks the digital marketing skills needed to maximise your exposure with paid ads.
+However, you may feel that your team lacks the digital marketing skills needed to maximise your exposure with a pay-per-click (PPC) campaign.

 In this case, it may be a good idea at hiring a digital marketing agency that can work alongside your team.
 They can understand your digital marketing strategy, and ensure that your ads show to your desired target audiences.

 Social media marketing for nonprofit organisations can be one of the most efficient and persuasive ways to reach your target audiences.